oriuminc/vagrant-ariadne/README.md

     $ rake "init_project[GITURL]"
     $ project=PROJECTNAME vagrant up

 An Ariadne project is basically a Chef cookbook to take the VM through the last mile of project-specific configuration.
-An example of an Ariadne project is available in the `cookbooks-override/ariadne` folder of this project; most notably the file `cookbooks-override/ariadne/recipes/example.rb`, which is run when setting up the demo site above.
+An example of an Ariadne project cookbook is available in the `cookbooks-projects/example` folder of this project, which is run when setting up the demo site above.

 The Rake command in the code above clones the specified repository into the `cookbooks-projects` folder (removing the `ariadne-` from the new directory